kajtzu/shh-17018/README.md

 - wait

 Any faster or more efficient ways of doing this are left as an exercise to the reader.
+There are several ways of optimizing this significantly.